mlima83/tech-challenge/README.md

+# Healthcare

+Information about the technical project in README into directory with name "healthcare".

 # Pixeon Tech Challenge

 Your goal will be to build a REST API which is going to be used as part of pixeon’s solution.
 The API will take control over the healthcare institution registration as well as the exams ingest.